ningweinw/ningweinw.github.io/ICT335/Lab1.md

   - Set permission by selecting existing policy: __AdministratorAccess__
 - Select the newly created user, enable MFA under __Security credentials__
 - Sign out and sign in using the newly created IAM user account

-- Build a static website with Simple Storage Service (S3).
-The architecture is illustrated in the following picture.
+### 2. Build a static website with Simple Storage Service (S3)
+The architecture is illustrated in the following diagram.
 ![](images/Lab1-Arch.png)
   - Choose __S3__ service, __Create bucket__
   - Select the newly created bucket, enable __Static website hosting__ in __Properties__ tab